 The journey to Sukamade beach involves a bumpy ride through the jungle of Meru Betiri.
 It is really an off-beaten-track adventure.
 At a point, cars would need to cross a river, which sometimes can reach 40 cm depth on rainy days.
 The whole trip is a unique experience, and the animals here are also the highlight.

 It’s not a rare sight to encounter Javan eagles, hornbills, monitor lizard.
 Even a peacock show itself along the path to Sukamade beach.
 Deeper in the forest, Javan leopards still roam around.
 Sadly its cousin, the Javan tiger, is believed to be extinct already.

 Take a stroll at night to see some mammals – wild deer, monkeys, and notorious wild boars who often hunt for turtle eggs.
 Since electricity is off after midnight.
 Tourists can also see a great display of the milky way above the sky.

 Green Bay Banyuwangi or Teluk Hijau Beach

 A visit to Meru Betiri National Park is incomplete without checking out the park’s hidden paradise.
-An only 15-minutes boat-ride from Rajegwesi Beach.
-Green Bay offers one of Banyuwangi’s best scenery.
+It’s a 15-minute boat-ride from Rajegwesi beach.
+Green Bay beach offers one of the best Banyuwangi landscapes.

 A white sandy beach with sparkly turquoise water.
 Swim, snorkel, or sunbathe, Green Bay offers the beach experience Sukamade beach lacks.
-There’s also a little waterfall nearby where beachgoers can have a nice shower afterward.
+There’s also a little waterfall nearby where beachgoers can take a nice wash-up shower afterward.